OSEP Scholar Information

 Virtual Open House: Scholarship Q&A

-Join us from 6-7pm MST, the first Wednesday of each month (December-March) to learn more about the OSEP Scholarship Award.
+Join us the first Wednesday of each month (December-March) to learn more about the OSEP Scholarship Award.
 RSVP to Emily.Girardin@unco.edu to receive the Zoom link.

 December: 6-7 MST